eleanorfrajka/MOC-transport/docs/source/format_AC1.rst

 AMOCarray Format AC1
 ====================

 This document defines the AC1 standard data format produced by the ``amocarray.convert.to_AC1()`` function.
-The AC1 format provides a unified, interoperable structure for mooring array datasets such as MOVE, RAPID, OSNAP, and SAMBA.
+This format is designed to provide consistency between moored estimates of overturning transport, as from the RAPID, OSNAP, MOVE and SAMBA arrays.

 1. Overview
 -----------

-The AC1 format ensures consistency, metadata clarity, and long-term interoperability for Atlantic Meridional Overturning Circulation (AMOC) mooring array datasets.
-It is based on ``xarray.Dataset`` objects, compatible with NetCDF4, and adheres to CF conventions where applicable.
+The AC1 format improves the interoperability for Atlantic Meridional Overturning Circulation (AMOC) mooring array datasets.
+It uses NetCDF (Network Common Data Format) where the software is based on ``xarray.Dataset`` objects.
+It is derived from the OceanSITES data format [see here](https://www.ocean-ops.org/oceansites/data/index.html) or [https://www.ocean-ops.org/oceansites/docs/oceansites_data_format_reference_manual.pdf](oceansites_data_format_reference_manual.pdf), but additionally attempts to specify vocabularies.

+Note, if the link to the pdf is broken, here is a version downloaded in 2025 [oceansites_data_format_reference_manual.pdf](oceansites_data_format_reference_manual.pdf) which describes OceanSITES version 1.4.

+See [oceanSITES format](format_oceanSITES.rst) for some information about how oceanSITES format applies to the datasets collated with `amocarray`.

 2. File Format
 --------------